Jaliborc/rt-percept/README.md

 ```

 ## Usage
-We are releasing both our dataset and tools used to generate it.
+We are releasing both our dataset and renderer + scenes used to generate it.
 The dataset consists of renderings in multiple resolutions of different scenes from randomly selected (valid) viewpoints, and corresponding G-buffer data used in deferred shading.

 To use this code, the location of the dataset and other parameters can be controlled by modifying the `config.json` file.
-The repository comes with 3 example python scripts:
+This repository comes with 3 example python scripts:
 * `train.py` - trains a new FLIP predictive model
 * `preview-metrics.py` - renders ground truth data of all the tested metrics in transformed space for a given view
 * `preview-vrs.py` - compares VRS render decisions using JNFLIP with using a trained JNFLIP  model on a given view